webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures-external-video.md

-[^bindgroups-in-advance]: We could split the bind groups so there's one that holds the sampler and uniformBuffer which we could create in advance and another that just references the external texture.
+[^bindgroups-in-advance]: We could split the bind groups so there's one that holds the sampler and uniformBuffer which we could create in advance and another that just references the external texture that we create at render time.
 Whether that's worth it is up to your particular needs.

 ```js
   const objectInfos = [];